octallium/golang-handbook/docs/basic/variables-constants.md

     31 }
     ```

+## Run Code

+Open your terminal and navigate to our folder

+	code/basic/05_variables_constant/

+Once in the folder type the following command

+	go run variables_constants.go

+## Output

+    The value of 'name' variable is: Octallium
+    The value of 'age' variable is: 9
+    The value of 'SECRET_KEY' constant is: abc-123-xyz-098
+    Now the value of 'name' variable is: Golang Handbook
+    Now the value of 'age' variable is: 13

 ## Github

 Just in case you have some errors with your code, you can check out the code at github repo